-My father is older than my mother, although he is very much like the glamorous southern bell that admits her age to NO ONE.
-He had the tiniest pension in the world from his super awesome jet-setting career that may or may not have been used to purchase a house, and so, retirement was/is Social Security.
+My father is older than my mother, although he is very much like the glamorous southern bell that admits his age to NO ONE.
+He had the tiniest pension in the world from his jet-setting career that may or may not have been used to purchase a house, and so, retirement is Social Security.

 My traditional family halted dramatically when he chose to chase dreams rather than a paycheck.
 I mean, not that dad isn’t a show-stopping artist, because he is.
 And in his hay day, he was making some pretty large bills on paintings, because people used to have money to blow on art.
 Do you remember those days?
 You know, before the downfall of our economy, when we all had tons of (pretend) money?

-- Dad quits job, becomes an artist, we move to Hawaii, because Oregon’s economy went through a major bottoming out.
+- Dad quits the job, becomes an artist, we move to Maui because Oregon’s economy went through a major bottoming out.

-- We live in a house the size of a shoebox (700 sq. ft.) and there are INSANE amounts of tourist money from all over the world flowing through the island.
-INSANE, unrealistic sums of money.
+- We live in a house the size of a shoebox (700 sq. ft.) and there are amazing amounts of tourist dollars from all over the world flowing through the island.
+Unrealistic sums of money.
 The kind you wipe your tears of joy with – if any of it was yours…

 - Hawaiian market bottoms out, my mother would like to be closer to her aging parents and sisters, and we move back to the family farm, which, if you are a Harry Potter fan, looks like the Weasley House.

-- Mom gets job that she still works at today, and has a 401(k) plan through her work.
+- Mom gets a job that she still works at today, and has a 401k plan through her work.

 - Health premiums are through the roof!
 Dad gets on Medicare, mom stops paying over $1,000 per month for his insurance.